Our research projects

 This is a new activity in 2017/18 that foresees the creation of a virtual hub, which coordinates a team of seven researchers for the production of a set of seven different policy analyses in form of policy papers, along with their respective memos.

-In September 2019, the Global Campus and the Right Livelihood Foundation (RLF) entered into a long-term cooperation with the main purpose of enhancing children’s rights worldwide.
+In 2019, the Global Campus and the Right Livelihood Foundation (RLF) entered into a long-term cooperation with the main purpose of enhancing children’s rights worldwide.
 The cooperation aims to realise this by strengthening the participation of children in all matters affecting their lives in the present and in the future.
-It also works towards engaging directly with the major crises that affect the lives of children on a daily basis.

 The UN Global Study on Children Deprived of Liberty was commissioned by the UN General Assembly with the aim of collecting comprehensive global data on the number and conditions of children deprived of liberty in prisons, institutions, migration-related and other detention facilities.
 The Global Study is a collective undertaking of States, UN agencies, NGOs and academia, led by the EIUC/GC Secretary General Manfred Nowak.